itzdineshx/Anie_Pick/README.md

 * **Jikan API** for anime data from MyAnimeList.
 * **Google Fonts** for typography.
-* **Brand Family** – SugoiPick is part of the “Pick” brand alongside CinePick and MeloPick.
+* **Brand Family** – AniePick is part of the “Pick” brand alongside CinePick and MeloPick.

 That would make the GitHub repos look premium.
 ```